 - 2 boneless skinless chicken breast halves, cut into 1/2-inch cubes or fine slivers (about 1 pound total)

 - 1 cup frozen corn kernels

-- Crispy tortilla strips or chips, for topping (see note above)
+- Crispy tortilla strips or chips, for topping (see note)

 - ½ cup Queso fresco or feta cheese, crumbled